UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 * **Remark** For *Ond* the definitions are different, but it is not clear whether that cannot be avoided.
 * **Remark** For *VC* the definitions are also different but perhaps they should be identical.
-* **Remark** For *W* there is no immediat;y obvious correspondence, but perhaps there should be.
+* **Remark** For *W* there is no immediately obvious correspondence, but perhaps there should be.
 It looks as if the necessary restrictions have been implemented independently twice.

 Out of these language measures, only T120/W occurs in the form ('profielkaart').